-- EPA compliant Quad-O ECD vapor destruction (5 Enclosed Combustor)
+- EPA compliant Quad-O ECD vapor destruction (Cimarron has 10 models available).

 - Designed to address the increasingly stringent EPA and state environmental regulatory standards specific to natural gas dehydration emissions.

-- Skid mounted (no assembly required) and fully enclosed models available for severe cold weather service and open air for warm weather service.
+- The forced-draft system is skid mounted (no assembly required) and fully enclosed models are available for severe cold weather service and open air for warm weather service.